khalid-a-omar/Polyfish/README.md

 ## UCI options

-Polyfish supports all UCI options supported by Stockfish. *Click [here](https://github.com/official-stockfish/Stockfish/blob/master/README.md#the-uci-protocol-and-available-options) to see the full list of supported Stockfish UCI options*
+The following is a list of options supported by Polyfish (on top of all UCI options supported by Stockfish)

-Polyfish also supports the following UCI options
   * #### CTG/BIN Book 1 File
     The file name of the first book file which could be a polyglot (BIN) or Chessbase (CTG) book.
 To disable this book, use: ```<empty>```
     If the book (CTG or BIN) is in a different directory than the engine executable, then configure the full path of the book file, example: